|Birth: ||Aug. 25, 1923|

 You were complicated, both a child of the era in which you grew up, and as someone who took pleasure in the simple things in life.
 You were stubborn, impatient and opinionated.
 You could fold fitted sheets like a pro.
 You really liked to garden, fish, swim and go to Wisconsin, but the desire to do those things waned the older you got.
 You liked to read: spy and espionage novels, the Daily Herald newspaper every morning, and my Time magazine.
-You liked to watch TV: national and local news, The Tonight Show (always taped on the VCR the night before and watched following the national news broadcast the day after), Survivor, NCIS, Shark Tank, The Apprentice, 60 Minutes, football, boxing, Breaking Bad, Desperate Housewives, NCIS, The Mentalist and America's Funniest Home Videos.
+You liked to watch TV: national and local news, The Tonight Show (always taped on the VCR the night before and watched following the national news broadcast the day after), Survivor, NCIS, Shark Tank, The Apprentice, 60 Minutes, football, boxing, Breaking Bad, Desperate Housewives, 24, Fear Factor, The Mentalist and America's Funniest Home Videos.
 You liked your coffee black and very strong.
 You were picky about what you liked to eat as long as you could do so while watching TV: meatloaf, pot roast, bacon, soft-boiled eggs, Italian sausage and beef stroganoff; sweets like Potica, cake, cookies, ice cream, popsicles and scones from Meijer; fruit like grapes, strawberries, cherries, frozen banana slices, watermelon, blackberries and raspberries.
 You always needed to make yourself a "bowl of goodies" to take to your room for your afternoon nap and at night when it was time to go "nigh-nigh."
 You couldn't go to or stay asleep without your radio tuned to and blaring an AM all-news station.
-You absolutely detested eating out, and gave anyone who would listen an earful about all the gross things that were allegedly done to a plate of food before it ever left a restaurant's kitchen to be served to an unsuspecting patron.
+You absolutely detested eating out, and gave anyone who would listen an earful about all the gross things that were allegedly done to a plate of food before it ever left a restaurant's kitchen to be served to an unsuspecting customer.

 You rarely talked of growing up in your family, but I imagine the dynamics must have left their mark.
 You lost two brothers in infancy and the other two brothers when they were young adults.
 You and Aunt Ruth were the only two to survive to old age, and you outlived her by 15 years.
 I do know that as an adolescent you were quite the wild child; hopping freight trains with your buddies and not really knowing or caring where you'd end up, greasing the railroad tracks in the hills near your home so the trains couldn't get up the incline, and -- my personal favorite -- breaking into mining company storage sheds to steal dynamite to "play" with.
 How you were not caught and sent to reform school or the Big House as a juvenile delinquent, I'll never know.